 Ron Alvarez is an IP Investigations / Protection Specialist and licensed private investigator in New York City.
 He is a former NYPD lieutenant where he investigated robbery, narcotics, internal affairs, and fine art theft cases.
-As a private investigator, Ron has investigated international fraud and money laundering cases, as well as conducting IP related investigations and research involving the four pillars of IP: copyright, patents, trademarks and trade secrets.
+As an investigator, Ron has coordinated the investigations of international fraud and money laundering cases, as well as IP related investigations and research involving the four pillars of IP: copyright, patents, trademarks and trade secrets.

 Ron is a graduate of the FBI National Academy and earned a B.A. in Government and Public Administration from John Jay College of Criminal Justice in Manhattan.
 He is certified by the Interpol IP Crime Investigators College as a “Transnational and Organized Crime” IP investigator.

 - Investigating Intellectual Property (IP) Theft (July 2017)

 - Conducting Background Field Investigations: Multiple PI’s in Different States on a Tight Deadline (October 2015)

 - Expanding our “Imagination Muscles” (July 2015)

 - Foster Care Investigations: Parental Locates and Diligent Searches (April 2015)

 - The Science of Justice: A Matter of Opinion (February 2015)

 - Extreme Fraud: The 419 Scam (June 2014)